jxeeno/aust-govt-covid19-vaccine-pdf/README.md

 * **JSON (all):** https://vaccinedata.covid19nearme.com.au/data/all.json
 * **Raw JSON data (index):** https://vaccinedata.covid19nearme.com.au/data/publications.json

-The data files above are updated every 5 minutes and published via Github Pages.
+The data files above are usually updated daily.
+Github Actions is configured to scrape and extract data from the Department of Health website every 5 minutes and published via Github Pages.
 The data is also available via this git repo in under `docs/data`.

 Documentation for these data files will come in due course.
 ## To run yourself

 You can also run this code yourself.
 You'll need: